jbottesch/jbottesch/README.md

 - Examples of API development, data handling and frontend-backend integration

 🎯 Looking for:
-100% remote fullstack or backend-focused roles in teams that value quality, ownership and sustainable solutions.
+remote or hybrid fullstack or backend-focused roles in teams that value quality, ownership and sustainable solutions.

 🤝 Curious?
 Feel free to explore the repositories or reach out to discuss my work.